 It is possible for breast cancer to start developing in the two years between mammograms.
 However, regular breast observation increases women’s chances of the cancer being detected before the next mammogram.
 When we adopt this best practice, we also increase the chances of finding the cancer when it’s still small and therefore easier to eliminate.

 Generally, the earlier a cancer is detected, the better the prognosis (lien vers dépistage précoce).

 Preparing for a mammogram

 It is best to have a mammogram in the 7 to 10 days after your first day of menstruation, when the breasts are less sensitive.

 Avoiding caffeinated foods and drinks (don’t forget about soft drinks and chocolate!) in the five to seven days before the mammogram may reduce the discomfort of the exam.

 Before the mammogram, do not use deodorant or antiperspirant, body lotion or talcum powder on your armpits or breasts.
-Also, wear a top that can be easily removed, and no necklaces or bulky jewellery.
+Also, wear a top that can be easily removed.
+Avoid necklaces and bulky jewelry.

 Where to go for a mammogram in Quebec

 If you are between the ages of 50 and 69, you will receive a letter from the Québec Breast Cancer Program inviting you to take this exam free of charge at one of the 93 designated screening centres.
 Click here for the name and contact information of the designated screening centre nearest you. https://www.quebec.ca/sante/conseils-et-prevention/depistage-et-offre-de-tests-de-porteur/programme-quebecois-de-depistage-du-cancer-du-sein/